p2/OAuth2/README.md

         print("Authorized!
 Additional parameters: \(params)")
     }
     else {
-        print("Authorization was cancelled or went wrong: \(error)")   // error will not be nil }
+        print("Authorization was canceled or went wrong: \(error)")   // error will not be nil }
 }